-Your PCP is responsible for the coordination of your healthcare, including your routine healthcare needs.
-When you become a member of our plan, you must choose a network provider to be your PCP.
-We contract with primary care providers who know your community and who have developed working relationships with specialists, hospitals, community-based homecare providers and skilled nursing facilities in your area.
+When you become a member of our plan, you must choose a plan provider to be your PCP.
+CCA Senior Care Options contracts with primary care providers who know your community and who have developed working relationships with specialists, hospitals, community-based homecare providers and skilled nursing facilities in your area.